Cash Sweep Program

 Cash Sweep Features

-There are two sweep features for clients to earn income on uninvested cash balances in their account – the Bank Deposit Sweep (2 unique Programs) and the Money Market Fund Sweep.
+There are two sweep features for clients to earn income on uninvested cash balances in their account – the Bank Deposit Sweep (two unique programs) and the Money Market Fund Sweep.
 Eligibility is based on the type of investment account and nature of account ownership.

 How the Bank Deposit Sweep Program works